 IN HER OWN WORDS

-No one chooses their perspective, certainly, but at 50, I’m still unsettled in mine.
+No one chooses their perspective, certainly, but in my 50s, I’m still unsettled in mine.
 I occupy many spaces at once.
 My writing reflects the duplicitous space someone occupies in a family, a job, or a community, and the void created when they leave.
 I grew up in, and am growing away from, a blue-collar background near Buffalo, NY.
 Being the first in my family to go away to college, I hold a blurred space between the working class and those with advanced degrees.
 I’m not quite home in either space; I find myself code-switching when I’m back in Buffalo, and when I’m home, in Dayton, trying to convince myself I’ve earned the academic currency to live my current life.
 Blue-collar families, the ways in which society views them, and the ways in which the working class views those who “defect” is my fodder.
 I explore these injustices, hypocrisies, and camaraderie through poetry.
 In doing so, I’m also exploring my personal world and what it means to be “home.”